 - Gabriel BADESCU (Romania) - “Fostering inclusive education by enhancing cooperative skills”

 - Donny BAUM (United States) – “Non-State Actors in Early Childhood Education: Implications for Education Equity and Quality”

 - Enrique VALENCIA-LOPEZ (Mexico) – “Improving and Aligning Measurement of Ethnicity in International Surveys”

-The call for proposals has now closed.
-The next call will take place in 2019.
+The next call for proposal will take place in mid-2019

 The GEM Report

 The Global Education Monitoring (GEM) Report, formerly known as the Education for All Global Monitoring Report (GMR), is an editorially independent, authoritative, and evidence-based annual report that monitors progress in education in the Sustainable Development Goals (SDGs), with special focus on SDG 4 on education.
 Its mandate was established in the Incheon Declaration of the World Education Forum in May 2015.
 The Education 2030 Framework for Action defined this mandate for the GEM Report as the mechanism “for monitoring and reporting on SDG 4 and on education in the other SDGs” and for reporting “on the implementation of national and international strategies to help hold all relevant partners to account for their commitments”.

 The Report is funded by a group of governments, multilateral agencies and foundations.
 Although independent, it is hosted and published by UNESCO and is widely recognised as an indispensable advocacy and technical tool serving the international community.
 It draws on the latest data and on evidence from a wide array of sources leading to recommendations on how to accelerate progress towards achieving the international education targets.